UN Chief 'Shocked By Harrowing Levels Of Death, Injury And Destruction' In North Gaza

 Date

-(MENAFN- Gulf Times) UN chief Antonio Guterres said Sunday he was "shocked by harrowing levels of death, injury and destruction" in north Gaza, where Israeli forces are carrying out attacks.
+UNITED NATIONS, UNITED STATES - UN chief Antonio Guterres said Sunday he was "shocked by harrowing levels of death, injury and destruction" in north Gaza, where Israeli forces are carrying out attacks they say aim to prevent Hamas regrouping.

 "The plight of Palestinian civilians trapped in North Gaza is unbearable," Guterres's spokesman Stephane Dujarric said.